Risk management – good practice in the Scottish public sector

 Ownership of risk

-13. Risks should be identified at a level where a specific impact can be identified and a specific action or actions to address the risk can be identified.
-All risks, once identified, should be assigned to an owner who has responsibility for ensuring that the risk is managed and monitored over time.
-A risk owner, in line with their accountability for managing the risk, should have sufficient authority to ensure that the risk is effectively managed.
-The risk owner need not be the person who actually takes the action to address the risk.
-Risk owners should however ensure that the risk is escalated where necessary to the appropriate level of management.
+9. All risks, once identified, should be assigned to an owner who has responsibility for ensuring that the risk is managed and monitored effectively.
+A risk owner, in line with their accountability for managing the risk, should have sufficient authority to ensure this.
+The risk owner need not be the person who actually takes the direct action to address the risk but should however have responsibility for the delivery of the related objective, they must also exercise their judgement in ensuring that the risk is escalated to the appropriate level of management where necessary for further support or raise awareness of the risk as required.

 14. It is important to establish a clearly structured process in which both likelihood and impact are considered for each risk and that the assessment of risk is recorded in a way that facilitates monitoring and prioritisation.
 It will be necessary to develop a framework for assessing risks that evaluates both the likelihood of the risk being realised, and of the impact if the risk is realised.
 A categorisation of high / medium / low in respect of each may be sufficient.
 There is no absolute standard for this - each organisation should reach a judgement on the most productive level of analysis for its circumstances.